xnuohz/MixHop-dgl/REAMDME.md

-## MixHop
+## DGL Implementation of the MixHopGCN Paper

-A DGL implementation of "MixHop: Higher-Order Graph Convolution Architectures via Sparsified Neighborhood Mixing" (ICML 2019).
+This DGL example implements the GNN model proposed in the paper [MixHop: Higher-Order Graph Convolution Architectures via Sparsified Neighborhood Mixing](https://arxiv.org/abs/1905.00067).
+The author's codes of implementation is in [here](https://github.com/samihaija/mixhop).

+## Example implementor

+This example was implemented by [xnuohz](https://github.com/xnuohz) during his intern at the AWS Shanghai AI Lab.

 ### Requirements
 The codebase is implemented in Python 3.6.11. package versions used for devalopment are just below.